manotai/manot-client/README.md

             "detections_path": "/path/to/detections",
             "detections_metadata_format": "xyx2y2",  # it must be one of "xyx2y2", "xywh", or "cxcywh"
             "classes_txt_path": "/path/to/classes.txt",
+            "task": 'task_type', #can be classification or detection, in case of classification you don't have to provide ground_truths_path or detections_metadata_format
             "weight_name": "yolov5s" # by default, it is None

         }
 )
+#for classification predictions should be in yolo format (txt file containing probability, classname)

 # Setup process for deeplake provider
 setup = manot.setup(